Academic Credit: Heighten Your Experience

 What is GIVE’s academic credit add-on?

 You’ll learn about the three pillars of sustainability (economic, environmental and social) and be challenged to reflect on your ability to change the world through a combination of experiential learning, dialogue circles, self-reflection, and traditional education.
-This course optimizes cultural immersion, expands your perspectives on sustainable development and enriches personal growth.
+This course optimizes cultural immersion, expands your perspectives on ecotourism and enriches personal growth.
 It’s challenging intellectually, physically, and emotionally and will heighten your experience.

 How Does academic credit Work?